What Is an Orthodontist?

-An orthodontist specializes in the proper alignment of the teeth and jaw.
+An orthodontist is a specialist in the proper alignment of the teeth and jaw.
 Orthodontics is a recognized specialty of the American Dental Association.
+And specialists complete at least two years of post-graduate training.

 While Dr. Rekha Reddy is a general dentist and not an orthodontic specialist, she has completed advanced training for providing Invisalign orthodontic services.
 She was selected to be part of an exclusive group of 200 dentists to be trained by Invisalign expert Dr. David Galler, and she has achieved the level of Platinum Provider.